phuongnd08/simple_provision/README.md

 # Introduction
 This is based on the work that brandonhilkert initally carried to automate EC2 instance provision with YAML and SHELL script.
-It tries to bring the good spirit: SIMPLE, and JUST WORK to the world of Digital Ocean.
+It tries to bring the good spirit: SIMPLE, and JUST WORK to the world of every remote machine.

-If you own a Digital Ocean, here is my advice: Chef and Puppet is shitty thing that just create more problems than it solves.
-It will take you days even weeks just to get familar and put things in the right order.

-With simple_provision, you get your hand dirty in a few minutes and we have the working provision profile in just half an hour.
+I had been banging my head trying to work with Chef and Puppet in the past, so this is my attempt to make the provision stuff easier to be implemented.
+With this tool, you get your hand dirty in a few minutes and we have the working provision profile in just half an hour.
 From that moment, provision another instance is just the matter of kicking off a command from the terminal.